KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 * An app written for OpenXR should work without modification on device/runtime combination, even those created after the app has been written.
 * An OpenXR device and runtime should work with any OpenXR application, even those not tested with that device.

-The way this is achieved is as follows: usually, each device will have its own "native" profile, and should also support "khr/simple_controller".
-As a developer, *you should test the devices and runtimes you have*, and you should *specify profile bindings for each device you have tested*.
-You should *not* implement profiles you have not tested.
+The way this is achieved is as follows: usually, each device will have its own "native" profile, and should also support ``"khr/simple_controller"``.
+As a developer:

+* You should *test the devices and runtimes you have*.
+* You should *specify profile bindings for each device you have tested*.
+* You should *not* implement profiles you have not tested.

 It is the *runtime's responsibility* to support non-native profiles where possible, either automatically, or with the aid of user-specified rebinding.
 A device can support any number of interaction profiles, either the nine profiles defined in the OpenXR standard, or an extension profile (see https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#_adding_input_sources_via_extensions).

 See also `semantic-path-interaction-profiles <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#semantic-path-interaction-profiles>`_.